hbctraining/Intro-to-shell-flipped/lessons/05_shell-scripts_variable.md

 1. Open up the script `listing.sh` using vim.
 Add the command which prints to screen the contents of the file `Mov10_rnaseq_metadata.txt`.
 2. Add an echo statement for the command, which tells the user "This is information about the files in our dataset:"
 3. Run the new script.
-Provide the contents of the new script and the output after running it.
+Report the contents of the new script and the output you got after running it.

 ***